 Hot springs are produced by the emergence of geothermally heated groundwater that rises from the Earth’s crust and are found in areas with volcanic activity.
 If we consider that Costa Rica and Panama have emerged fairly recently by a volcanic mountain chain rising out of the sea, it is not surprising that the country hosts an abundance of thermal resorts.

 The rich content of minerals in the water helps our body with circulation, which can lower blood pressure and the hot water relaxes the muscles.
 Costa Rica’s hot springs are the perfect pit stops for some relaxation between expeditions exploring the country.

-Where Hot Springs Are Located In Costa Rica
+Hot Springs Costa Rica – Location

 Hot springs in Costa Rica are found mostly in the northern part.
 The most famous ones are located around the Arenal volcano, which is highly active and until recently provided a spectacle for visitors by spitting hot glowing lava every night.

 This area, known as La Fortuna, provides an abundance of hot springs nestled in the beautiful lush greenness of the area.
 The other hot springs in Costa Rica, closer to the beaches and located around the beautiful Rincón de la Vieja national park on the Rio Negro in Guanacaste host other attractions such as hanging bridges and ziplining.